Positive Education Toolkit

 How to use the games in the Positive Education toolbox?

-“Each of us has much more hidden within us than we have had the opportunity to explore.”
+“Each of us has far more hidden within us than we have had the opportunity to explore.”
 (Muhammad Yunus)

-Examples of activities and uses of the Game of Forces:
+Examples of activities and uses of the Force Game:

-• Give strength to someone (a friend, a parent, a sister, a brother, etc.)
+• To give someone strength (a friend, a relative, a sister, a brother, etc.)

 To identify and/or empower someone, we must be able to explain our choice.